TaygaHoshi/tt-project/Lists/List of Divine Spells.md

 **Radius:** 3 meters by 1 meters
 **Duration:** (2 + WRA/4) rounds
 **Effect**
-	Create a horizontal or vertical wall of light which blocks movement.
+	Create a horizontal or vertical wall of hardened light which blocks movement.
 This wall is 3 meters tall, and it blocks line of sight for any creature shorter than the wall.
 For creatures slightly taller than the wall, it acts as a full cover.
 	Area spells can't be overlapped.

 ## Call Fairy, Novice